LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 revoke an app is at Ledger’s sole discretion.
 We will make our best efforts to provide a rationale for such decisions.
 Upon fixing identified issues, app authors will be allowed to re-submit their apps.
-Ledger is currently in the process of moving away from its own companion apps (Bitcoin, Ethereum, and Ripple chrome apps) as Google has deprecated Chrome apps in 2018.
-To replace them, a new all-in-one native app called *Ledger Live* has been released on the 9th of July, 2018.
+A new all-in-one native app called *Ledger Live* has been released on the 9th of July, 2018.
 This new platform will be open to pull requests for adding support for new cryptocurrencies in the coming months, *it is not available yet*.
 Currently, your best shot is to build your own companion